 1. Voice Control

-Voice assistants like the Amazon Alexa and Google Assistant are ushering in a completely new way to interact with your smart home devices.
-Both the Amazon Echo Dot and the Google Home Mini are under $50, and every major smart home platform natively supports them.
+Voice assistants like Amazon Alexa and Google Assistant are ushering in a completely new way to interact with your smart home devices.
+The Amazon Echo Dot and the Google Home Mini are under $50, and every central innovative home platform natively supports them.
 If you haven’t yet integrated voice control into your system, now is the time to do it!

 What can I do with voice control?

 Controlling your home with voice commands offers you much more than a novelty.
 Being able to say, Alexa, set the thermostat to 73 degrees, or Alexa, turn off the lights may seem like just a minor improvement.
 But, once you begin using it, you’ll be amazed at how quickly you come to rely on them.
 It’s not about being lazy and avoiding getting up off of the couch to do something.
 It’s about adding a level of comfort and convenience to your home that no other $50 device can come close to matching.

 You’ve probably seen a few stories online written about security flaws or unauthorized access to smart home systems.But the vast majority of security intrusions are because of weak passwords, unencrypted Wi-Fi networks, and out-of-date firmware/drivers.These are all things you can fix before they become an issue!
 Here are a few basic steps to create a more secure smart home: